-Uses a high-tech helmet to read brain signals indicative of focus and concentration.
+Uses a high-tech armband to read brain signals indicative of focus and concentration.
 The brain signals control the action of Play Attention’s games, downloaded on to a home computer.
 The games teach a child to improve focus, ignore distractions, and become organized.
-Play Attention 5.1, the latest incarnation of the company’s high-tech learning system, does all of this in 3D.
+Play Attention has the added benefit of "Master Educators," personal consultants to help you or your child get the most out of the exercises.

 Cogmed Memory Training

-Uses a videogame format downloaded on your home computer to improve attention and working memory.
+Uses a web-based video game to improve attention and working memory.
 Controlled studies show that it works.
-A child might have to shoot down asteroids, recall numbers in reverse order, or remember the sequence in which rows of lights turn on.
+A child might have to shoot down asteroids, dismantle dangerous "space mines," or remember the sequence in which rows of lights turn on.
 Cogmed games are also geared to adults.
 In Depth: How Cogmed Working-Memory Training Works